ncatlab/nlab-content/pages/1788.md

 ***

 +--{: #itex2MMLversion}
-What version of itex2MML is the nLab running?
+What version of itex2MML is the nLab running (now updated to 1.4.2, but we'll leave this test up for informational purposes)?

 * Version 1.4.2?
   $$